KarelPeeters/scheduler/notes/design.md

 * Try doing *nothing* first, certainly for channel operations and maybe even for core ops.
   * =immediately blacklist
 * Add cuts (refuse to take branch if some condition is false)
+  * Don't allow more instances of a value to be alive (and not-used) then will be used in the future.
 * Add bounds (give up if we can't beat the current front)
   * Add conservative estimates to energy and timing to get higher bounds.
 * Symmetry breaking:
     * Intrinsic in the formulation: multiple actions that start at the same time should _not_ be tried in different orders.